ljunggren/boozang-docs/README.md

 **The handles**

 When writing Javascript there are some particularities in Boozang that needs to be respected.
-To access the application window, you will have to use the handle $TW (test window).
-This means to be able to manipulate the application window document tree (DOM) the user needs to use $TW.document.
+To access the application window, you will have to use the handle `$TW (test window)`.
+This means to be able to manipulate the application window document tree (DOM) the user needs to use `$TW.document`.
 When referencing the only document it references the Boozang tool window, not the application window.

 **Using data (variables)**

 In Boozang you can reference data directly in Javascript.
-To access data, use the handles $project, $module, or $test, depending on what level the data was added.
-For instance, to reference a username that was added on the module level, use $module.username.
+To access data, use the handles `$project`, `$module`, or `$test`, depending on what level the data was added.
+For instance, to reference a username that was added on the module level, use `$module.username`.

 **Trouble-shooting**

 To troubleshoot the application it´s sometimes useful to add debugging code.
-For instance, to write the contents of the module-level data "username" use "console.log($module.username)" to write it to the tool window and $TW.console.log($module.username) to write it to the application window.
+For instance, to write the contents of the module-level data "username" use `console.log($module.username)` to write it to the tool window and `$TW.console.log($module.username)` to write it to the application window.
 You can use the Chrome developer tools to easily verify this.

-Note: Avoid using $TW.alert() as Boozang interprets this as application popup windows and intercepts them.
+Note: Avoid using `$TW.alert()` as Boozang interprets this as application popup windows and intercepts them.

 ### Comment